 The main religions present in the region are Islam (Sunni and Shia) (Zubaida 2009, Peyrouse 2007) and Christianity (predominantly Orthodox) (MacCulloch 2010).
 Many major religions’ interpretations are also infused with local beliefs and practices that pre-date the arrival of the larger religious streams (Laruelle 2007).

-Historically, Central Asia and the Caucasus have had closer ties with the Russian Empire and, later, the Soviet Union (Marshall 2010, Haugen 2003).
+Soviet Union (Marshall 2010, Haugen 2003).
 In contrast, West Asia has been more affiliated with the Ottoman and Persian Empires (Agoston and Masters 2009, Lewis 1995).
 Following the collapse of these empires, nation-states have emerged as predominant political entities.
 Nonetheless, many cultural and linguistic affinities still stretch across borders and tie larger bodies of people together based on shared histories, values and aspirations, sometimes over and against more recent and shorter-term national or subnational goals and programmes.

 Geography and ecology

 The regions of West and Central Asia feature many major mountain ranges (e.g., Tianshan, Pamir, Caucasus, Hindukush), deserts (Kyzyl-Kum, Taklamakan, Dashte-Lut), steppes and grasslands (Eurasian steppe), riparian ecosystems (Tigris and Euphrates, Amu Darya and Syr Darya), as well as coastal ecosystems (Red Sea, Mediterranean Sea, Persian Gulf, Caspian and Aral Seas).
 The region comprises many important habitats for emblematic wildlife species such as snow leopard, saiga, camels, sturgeon, and flora such as walnut and fig trees.
 At the same time, the Aral Sea, located in Central Asia, is a notorious example of a man-made environmental catastrophe (Edelstein et al., 2012).
-As a result of the diversion of water from the Syr Darya and Amu Darya Rivers for irrigation of cotton and rice fields, the Aral Sea shrunk in just a few decades to 10% of its original size (Edelstein et al. 2012).
-Notably, many sub-regions within West and Central Asia have arid and semi-arid climates and are therefore prone to drought.
+As a result of the

 Major livelihoods

 The diverse geographic conditions in the region have led people and communities to adopt a wide range of livelihood activities, adapted to local ecological and climatic conditions and the natural resources available to them, also considering their variable spatiotemporal availability and predictability.
-Notable livelihood systems in the region include nomadic pastoralism, transhumant pastoralism,13 settled farming, and fishing.
+Notable livelihood systems in the region include nomadic pastoralism, transhumant pastoralism,[13] settled farming, and fishing.
 People also commonly embrace either permanent or temporal combinations of such activities as a flexible riskminimising strategy, enhancing their overall resilience (see, e.g., Sabyrbekov 2019).

-Pastoralism Pastoralism is one of the most common livelihoods across the region (Khazanov and Shapiro 2005, Farvar 2003).
+2003).
 In many areas, local livelihoods have at least some pastoral components.
 Historically, this developed initially as an adaptive process through livelihood strategies that required seasonal migration, leading to emergence of indigenous nomadic pastoralism (Box 3).
 Seasonal migrations continue to have an enormous effect on cultural identity and ecology in the region (Undeland 2005).
 There are two main patterns of migration: horizontal and vertical.
 Horizontal migration over long distances is common in the steppes, and vertical or altitudinal migration is more common in mountainous areas (Dong 2016).
 Both aim to follow seasonal weather patterns and consequent changes in natural vegetation, to ensure continued access to and sustainable use of natural pastures and water resources.

-Farming Farming is another common livelihood found widely across the region.
-Although many areas are prone to droughts, agriculture has flourished along all major rivers and in important oases since ancient times.
+droughts, agriculture has flourished along all major rivers and in important oases since ancient times.
 Mesopotamia, Levant, and Anatolia were the earliest centres of agriculture in the world (Marston 2017) and traces of irrigated farming in Central Asia date back to the Bronze Age (Brite 2016).
 Farming and pastoralism are not mutually exclusive, as many communities engage in combinations of both (Kerven et al., 2011).
 However, soil degradation, erosion, and desertification are threats, especially for farming areas in the region (IPBES 2018, Squires et al. 2019).
 Further, projected population growth is likely to exacerbate pressures on the availability and quality of agricultural land (Osepashvili 2006).

-Fishing West and Central Asia also includes major water bodies such as the Mediterranean, the Persian Gulf and the Black and Red Seas, as well as large inland water bodies such as the Caspian and Aral Seas, Ysyk-Köl and Balkhash Lakes, and major rivers such as the Amu Darya (Oxus), Syr Darya, Tigris, Euphrates, and others.
+West and Central Asia also includes major water bodies such as the Mediterranean, the Persian Gulf and the Black and Red Seas, as well as large inland water bodies such as the Caspian and Aral Seas, Ysyk-Köl and Balkhash Lakes, and major rivers such as the Amu Darya (Oxus), Syr Darya, Tigris, Euphrates, and others.
 Communities living in coastal and riparian zones engage to varying degrees in small-scale fisheries (e.g., Thorpe and Van Anrooy 2009).

 Numerous ICCAs – territories of life are found all across the region